Giro d'Italia 2025

 - Affordable rates – Store your bags for a small daily fee.

-- Safe & secure – Trusted locations with insurance protection.
+- Safe & secure – Trusted locations with each booking having €10,000 in coverage.

 - Flexible options – Free cancellations before check-in.